spiral/docs/docs/en/console/commands.md

 `SIGNATURE` constant, options are defined using the syntax `{--name}`, `{--name=value}` or `{--n|name}` if you want to use shortcut.

-Yes, you can use shortcuts for options to make it easier for users to specify the option when calling the command.
+You can use shortcuts for options to make it easier for users to specify the option when calling the command.

 For example, `{--S|skip-ssl-errors}` defines an option named `skip-ssl-errors` with a shortcut of `S`.
 This means that the option can be specified using either `--skip-ssl-errors` or `--S` on the command line.